-• To what degree the proposed research will fundamentally and significantly transform and disrupt the present breast cancer landscape.

-- o To what degree the consortium brings different disciplines together with one overarching plan to address breast cancer with an ecologic approach. - To what degree the proposed research is innovative and introduces brand new paradigms in breast cancer. - Whether the pre-application proposes a deep, definitive dive into one (or more) of the FY22 BCRP overarching challenges or other fundamental issue(s) to be asked, answered, or addressed by the consortium in a manner that has not yet been asked or answered. - To what degree the proposed research will make a transformative impact on the lives of individuals with, and/or at risk for, breast cancer. - Whether the proposed research will significantly accelerate progress toward ending breast cancer. - o To what degree the consortium team is integrated to address an overarching problem in breast cancer in a way that could not be accomplished by a single investigator or group. - To what degree the proposed consortium will be integrated in all aspects, including administration, logistics, and substance.
+- To what degree the proposed research will fundamentally and significantly transform and disrupt the present breast cancer landscape. - To what degree the consortium brings different disciplines together with one overarching plan to address breast cancer with an ecologic approach. - To what degree the proposed research is innovative and introduces brand new paradigms in breast cancer. - Whether the pre-application proposes a deep, definitive dive into one (or more) of the FY24 BCRP Overarching Challenges or other fundamental issue(s) to be asked, answered, or addressed by the consortium in a manner that has not yet been asked or answered. - To what degree the proposed research will make a transformative impact on the lives of individuals with, and/or at risk for, breast cancer. - Whether the proposed research will significantly accelerate progress toward ending breast cancer. - To what degree the consortium team is integrated to address an overarching problem in breast cancer in a way that could not be accomplished by a single investigator or group. - To what degree the proposed consortium will be integrated in all aspects, including administration, logistics, and substance.

-• Notification of Pre-Application Screening Results
+II.D.2.a.iii.
+Notification of Pre-Application Screening Results

-Following the pre-application screening, the Consortium Director will be notified as to whether or not they are invited to submit applications; however, they will not receive feedback (e.g., a critique of strengths and weaknesses) on their pre-application.
-The estimated timeframe for notification of invitation to submit an application is indicated in Section I, Overview of the Funding Opportunity.
-Invitations to submit a full application are based on the Pre-Application Screening Criteria listed above.
+Following the pre-application screening, the Consortium Director will be notified as to whether they are invited to submit full applications.
+The estimated date when PIs can expect to receive notification of an invitation to submit a full application is indicated in Section I, Overview of the Funding Opportunity.
+No feedback (e.g., a critique of the pre-application's strengths and weaknesses) is provided at this stage.
+Because the invitation to submit a full application is based on the contents of the pre-application, investigators should not change the title or research objectives after the pre-application is submitted.

 II.D.2.b.
-Step 2: Full Application Submission Content
+Step 2: Full Application Submission